RIOT-OS/RIOT/doc/doxygen/src/driver-guide.md

 As stated above, we check communication of a device during initialization, and handle error return values from the lower layers, where they exist.
-To prevent subsequent missuse by passing NULL pointers and similar to the subsequent functions, the recommended way is to check parameter using `assert`, e.g.:
+To prevent subsequent misuse by passing NULL pointers and similar to the subsequent functions, the recommended way is to check parameter using `assert`, e.g.:

 @code{.c}